 ir Quality Alerts may be issued when the air quality in certain areas is forecast to be "Hazardous".

-ere are the actions to protect yourself from wildfire smoke depending on the forecasted EPA Air Quality Index (AQI)range (24-hr avg):
+ere are the actions to protect yourself from wildfire smoke depending on the forecasted EPA Air Quality Index (AQI) range (the "current" AQI uses

 - "Good" - No actions required.

 - "Moderate" - Unusually sensitive individuals should consider limiting prolonged or heavy exertion.

 - "Unhealthy for Sensitive Groups (USG)" - People within Sensitive Groups should reduce prolonged or heavy outdoor exertion

 (Sensitive Groups are people with heart or lung disease, the elderly, children, and pregnant women).

 - "Unhealthy" - People within Sensitive Groups should avoid all physical outdoor activity (Sensitive Groups are people with

 heart or lung disease, the elderly, children, and pregnant women).